 Bamboo fabric has a lot of potential as an eco-friendly option.
 So as long as the brand is transparent about cultivation and processing, it can be a good choice.
 Otherwise, consider TENCEL™ Lyocell which is made using a 99% closed-loop system, meaning chemicals are captured and reused.

 Soft, light, and breathable, cotton is a fibre often associated with quality clothing, and can be found in many wardrobe staples such as jeans and t-shirts.
 It has the advantage of being entirely biodegradable.
-However, conventional cotton (GMO and otherwise) is an extremely thirsty crop, one that uses 25% of the world’s pesticides, and one that is often associated with child slavery and forced labour.
+However, conventional cotton (GMO and otherwise) is an extremely thirsty crop, one that has the highest market share of insecticides measured by sales, and one that is often associated with child slavery and forced labour.
 The process of turning cotton balls into soft or shiny coloured cloth uses a vast array of chemical processes for treating, dyeing, printing, and finishing.

 Organic cotton addresses many of the problems of conventional cotton.
 It’s grown without the use of pesticides, from seeds which have not been genetically modified.
 Organic farming practices avoid using harmful chemicals while aiming for environmental sustainability and the use of fewer resources.
 Chemical-free agricultural land stays fertile much longer than land which is hampered by the constant use of pesticides, so organic cotton farmers generally have a longer cotton commodity lifespan than otherwise.
 Organic cotton is overall much better than regular cotton for the planet and people, including you!